stuartnelson3/easy-auto/README.md

     $ create-repo

-Follow the instructions to log in and name it.
-EasyAuto assumes your login is the same as the email addressed stored in your git config's email.
+Follow the instructions.

+Create a new branch:

+    $ create-branch <new-branch-name> <OPTIONAL: branch-to-track>

+The new branch is made from master if no second branch name is given.

 To open a pull-request: